-Choose an aspect of Miami FC midfielder Michael Lahoud’s life and the common denominator is almost invariably two attributes – Uniqueness and Character.
+Choose an aspect of Cincinnati FC midfielder Michael Lahoud’s life and the common denominator is almost invariably two attributes – Uniqueness and Character.
 Since his introduction into professional soccer in 2009, Lahoud has steadily built a reputation as one of the most engaging and considerate players around.
 His path to this point, however, was anything but easy.
 But it helped shaped the man he is today and produced one of the truly great ambassadors in all of soccer.
 To highlight his contributions, Athlete CRUSH sat down with Lahoud to hear his story.

 Lahoud’s journey begins amongst unfortunate circumstances.
 At the age of six, he fled his home in Sierra Leone at the outbreak of a civil war that was decimating the country and claiming young children as the next wave of rebel soldiers.
 Unaware of the true magnitude of the chaos surrounding him, Lahoud was loaded on a boat destined for safer pastures by his uncle.
 When Lahoud left Sierra Leone to come to America, he left behind his family, but also his friends and classmates.
 They were not so fortunate, and he understands that.
 It’s spurred his desire to give back to his home country and those who gave him the opportunity for a better life.